TadhgCahill/ssu_sustainability/README.md

 ```

 **app.py**
 This file is where the dash app is initialized.
 The app title can be changed here, as well as some flags like "supress callback exceptions."
-Keep use_pages set to True since this is a mulit page Dash App.
+Keep use_pages set to True since this is a multi page Dash App.

 **index.py**
 Callbacks will be explained later, but this folder is where you import any callbacks you make.
 Your callback will NOT be found by Dash's listener if you do not import it in this file.
 This file is also where the app.layout is defined.